What is a Nevada Dream Tag program?

 Does NDOW conduct the Dream Tags raffle?

-Who is the Community Foundation of Western Nevada (CFWN)?
+Who is the Community Foundation of Northern Nevada (CFNN)?

-The nonprofit Community Foundation of Western Nevada is a 501(c)(3) public charity that is a resource in the region to promote and enable philanthropy to improve the community.
-They oversee and manage over 180 funds.
-See www.nevadafund.org.
+The nonprofit Community Foundation of Northern Nevada is a 501(c)(3) public charity that is a resource in the region to promote and enable philanthropy to improve the community.
+They oversee and manage over 250 funds.
+Visit www.nevadafund.org to learn more.

 Why doesn’t NDOW conduct the Dream Tags raffle?
-Why is it handled by the Community Foundation of Western Nevada?
+Why is it handled by the Community Foundation of Northern Nevada?